NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/README.md

 Tip: Use the listSnapMirrorRelationships() function to obtain the UUID.

-Note: To create a new SnapMirror relationship, access ONTAP System Manager.
+Note: To create a new SnapMirror relationship, access ONTAP System Manager or use the createSnapMirrorRelationships()

 ##### Function Definition